mvs-org/docs-mvs-org/source/zh-cn/docs/assets-operations.md

 -h [--help]          Get a description and instructions for this command.
--f [--fee]           Transaction fee. defaults to 10000 ETP bits -c [--cert]          Asset cert type name(s), "ISSUE", "DOMAIN" and "NAMING" are supported now.
+-f [--fee]           Transaction fee. defaults to 10000 ETP bits -c [--cert]          Asset cert type name, "ISSUE", "DOMAIN" and "NAMING" are supported now.

 位置参数：